Sidebar

 “Plexus”

 “We came to the hackathon without a specific idea—just wanting to spend our time meaningfully and see what we could accomplish.
-Our goal was to accept the challenge, develop a solid project, and gain experience.
-The most exciting part was that all of our team members came from different fields—physics, medicine, genetics, and molecular biology.
+We aimed to accept the challenge, develop a solid project, and gain experience.
+The most exciting part was that our team members came from different fields—physics, medicine, genetics, and molecular biology.
 This diversity became our strength.
 We loved the lectures and workshops, which were really inspiring and insightful.
 Discussions with researchers helped us refine our idea.
 The entire event was not only a meaningful experience but also a great opportunity for growth.”

 “Splice Girls”